jeongjae96/CS-for-Jobs/3_OS/3-1_OS-and-Computer.md

 # Computer Program
 - A sequence or set of insturctions in a programming language for a computer to execute
-- One component of software, which also includes documentation and other intantible components
+- One component of software, which also includes documentation and other intangible components

 # Firmware
 - Specific class of computer software